 Routing And Muxing

 Routing in Go requires the use of a "muxer".
-In this module, we'll explore how to properly set up a muxer to route traffic properly in your web application.
+In this chapter, we'll explore how to properly set up a muxer to route traffic properly in your web application.

 Understanding how Go web applications work means understanding the HTTP.Handler interface.
-This module will cover how
+This chapter will cover how

 ServeHTTP all work together to create the basic building blocks of a Go web service.
 We will also cover how to create and implement middleware, such as a basic logger and authentication.